What is the term for the analysis of software development artifacts without executing them?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The correct term for the analysis of software development artifacts without executing them is static analysis.
-Static analysis refers to the evaluation of code, documentation, and other artifacts in a non-runtime environment, allowing testers and developers to identify potential issues such as bugs, security vulnerabilities, and adherence to coding standards much earlier in the development process.
+The term for the analysis of software development artifacts without executing them is static analysis.
+This method involves reviewing and examining the code, documentation, or other development artifacts to identify potential issues, bugs, or improvements, all without the need to run the software.

 Subscribe